 Treatment for OCD & Sex Problems

-Exposure & Response Prevention
+Exposure & Response Prevention (ERP)

 Sex Therapy

-Sex therapy may be helpful in cases where sexual behavior is specifically the concern, and other symptoms of OCD are well managed or absent.
+Sex therapy may be helpful in cases where sexual behavior is the specific concern, and other symptoms of OCD are well managed or absent.
 There are many approaches in sex therapy, including sensate focus therapy, which is intended to reduce anxiety around sexual intimacy by incremental exposure.
 Sex therapy may also help with communication around sexual obsessions and navigation of the sexual relationship and setting healthy expectations.

 Medication